 Growing tomatoes in pots levels the home garden playing field, bringing a crop of homegrown ‘maters within reach for almost anyone, regardless of real estate.
 That’s because you can grow tomatoes in pots just about anywhere you have a sunny spot, whether it’s on a deck, driveway, balcony, rooftop, fire escape, or somewhere else.
 Just follow these 10 tips.

-- Feed Your Plants.
+9. Feed Your Plants.
 While starting with premium potting mix will give your tomato plants a nutritious start, for best growth, you’ll want to continue to feed them regularly throughout the growing season.
-Fertilize them with a continuous-release fertilizer like Miracle-Gro® Performance Organics® All Purpose Plant Nutrition Granules.
+Fertilize them with a continuous-release fertilizer like Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules.
 It will not only help your plants grow strong and produce lots of juicy tomatoes, but it contains calcium to help protect them against blossom end rot, too.
 As with all fertilizers, follow package instructions.

 Follow these 10 simple tips and it won’t be long before you’ll be reaping the rewards in the form of plump, juicy tomatoes — no traditional garden space required!